 It is the easiest to use and offers a large variety of features that allow the user to make the table they want.

-If you enjoyed reading this article on how to make a data table, you should check out this one about data sources.
+If you liked this article about how to make a data table, you should check out this article about how to publish an Excel spreadsheet on the web.